-Primary Examiner-Sana AL-Hashemi (74) Attorney, Agent, or Firm-Brinks Hofer Gilson & Lione
+Primary Examiner - Sana Al-Hashemi (74) Attorney, Agent, or Firm - Brinks Hofer Gilson & Lione

-(57) ABSTRACT
+ABSTRACT (57)

-A computer program for handling insurance-related tasks includes a data component that stores, retrieves and manipulates data utilizing a plurality of functions, a client component that includes: (1) an adapter component that transmits and receives data to/from the data component; (2) a business component that serves as a data cache and includes logic for manipulating the data; and (3) a controller component that is adapted to handle events generated by a user utilizing the business component to cache data and the component to ultimately persist data to a data repository.
-In use, the client component allows a user to define tasks during execution phase of the program that achieve a goal upon completion.
-The user is able to input rules which dictate which tasks should be selected based on a set of predetermined events.
-Tasks are generated based on received events.
+A computer program is provided for developing component based software capable of linking insurance-related information.
+The program includes a data component that stores, retrieves and manipulates data utilizing a plurality of functions.
+Also provided is a client component that includes an adapter component that transmits and receives data to/from the data component.
+The client component also includes a business component that serves as a data cache and includes logic for manipulating the data.
+A controller component is also included which is adapted to handle events generated by a user utilizing the business component to cache data and the adapter component to ultimately persist data to a data repository.
+In use, the client component is provided with insurancerelated information concerning an individual and an event.
+The user is then able to input information concerning the involvement of the individual in the event.
+In addition, the user is able to link the individual to the event.
+Finally, the linked information concerning the individual, the event and the involvement of the individual in the event are displayed.

-39 Claims, 18 Drawing Sheets
+28 Claims, 18 Drawing Sheets